 - Information: One way communication from Benalla Health to target groups and the broader community.
 The information desired is service availability, accessibility, costs and ‘what is happening’ updates.

 - Feedback on current services and making them more appropriate and better for users: This includes specific input on levels of service, what is provided and when, how well it is provided, satisfaction, quality and new ideas.
 (Involvement can be at the individual level where people participate in making decisions affecting them; at the program level and at the organisational level).

 - Collaboration and involvement in future service planning.

-Benalla Health aims to increase active engagement and participation from consumers, carers and community members to:
+Benalla Health is committed to increasing active engagement and participation from consumers, carers and community members to:

-- Ensure that current services are meeting consumer needs, and will be designed with consumers to meet future needs and
+- Ensure that current services are meeting consumer needs, and are designed with consumers to meet future needs and

 - Provide information and feedback for improving services and service delivery.